Soy Wax:

 As a result, a thick wax-like substance solidifies.
 So, if you’re looking for an eco-friendly scented candle, soy wax is a great option .

 Oftentimes, soy wax is different from what most associate with candle making.
 For example, many are aware of both paraffin, or paraffin blended wax.
 Paraffin wax is simply the leftover or waxy substance derived from crude oil or petroleum.
-Thinking about it in terms of how it gets to it’s form, soy certainly feels a little safer and healthier to burn, right?!
+Thinking about it in terms of how it gets to it’s form, soy certainly feels a little safer and healthier to burn!

 Pros of Using Soy in Candles?

-So, let’s briefly touch upon some of the pro’s of soy.
+Let’s briefly touch upon some of the pro’s of soy.
 Then, we’ll follow up by discussing some of the potential downsides to this type of wax.

 Soy Burns Longer and Slower: